-Is a UK-based Egyptologist with a wealth of experience as an educator, researcher, archaeologist and museum curator.
-She has lead regular tours to Egypt since 1994.
+An Egyptologist with a wealth of experience as an educator, researcher, archaeologist and museum curator.

 Lucia Gahlin is an Egyptologist based in the UK with over 20 years experience of leading tours to Egypt, and to collections of Egyptian antiquities in museums around the world.
 She has a strong personal interest in the art, archaeology, literature and architecture of ancient Egypt, and is the author of chapters and books, such as ‘Egypt: gods, myths and religion’.